swcarpentry/shell-novice/_episodes/04-pipefilter.md

 Now that we know a few basic commands, we can finally look at the shell's most powerful feature: the ease with which it lets us combine existing programs in new ways.
-We'll start with the directory `shell-lesson-data/exercise-data/animal-populations` that contains six files from the 2022 version of the Living Planet Database (LPD), which contains population time series data for 5268 species and 38427 populations, kindly provided by the [Living Planet Index](https://www.livingplanetindex.org/).
+We'll start with the directory `shell-lesson-data/exercise-data/populations` that contains six files from the 2022 version of the Living Planet Database (LPD), which contains population time series data for 5268 species and 38427 populations, kindly provided by the [Living Planet Index](https://www.livingplanetindex.org/).
 The data have been processed for easier use in this exercise.
 (The original dataset [may be downloaded here](https://www.livingplanetindex.org/data_portal).)

 Following convention, the `.txt` extension indicates that files are in text format.
 Each line of text gives a time series, showing variation in population size over a range of years, plus associated data such as the species name.
 Each of the six files contains all population time series in the LPD for a particular species of animal.

 ~~~
-$ ls animal-populations
+$ ls populations
 ~~~
 {: .language-bash}